An Lochan Uaine - The Green Loch

 Can I swim in the Green Loch Aviemore?

-Yes it's possible to swim in the Green Loch, there is no law in Scotland or the Scottish Outdoor Access Code that will prevent you from taking a dip!
+Yes, it's possible to swim in the Green Loch, there is no law in Scotland or the Scotland Outdoor Access Code that will prevent you from taking a dip!
 But be aware the water in Scotland is very very cold.
-Sadly, there have been many deaths in Scotland this year (2021) with people being unprepared for swimming in Scotland.
+Sadly, there have been many deaths in Scotland over the last few years with people being unprepared for wild swimming in Scotland.

 Can I wild camp at the Green Loch Aviemore?